rikhoffbauer/react-abac/README.md

 );
 ```

 See the `./example` directory for a full example.
-This example is deployed at [here](https://rik-hoffbauer.gitlab.io/npm/react-abac/).
+This example is deployed [here](https://rik-hoffbauer.gitlab.io/npm/react-abac/).

 ## API reference